 5 Burris Ballistic Plex 2-7x32mm Scope

-Burris is one of the many optic manufacturers that flies below the radar for some people.
+Burris is an optics manufacturer that sometimes flies below the radar.
 They have made several viable scope options that have been direct competitors to higher end models.

 This low power variable optic (LPVO) is perfect for the M1A Scout in several ways.
-First, being a LPVO allows for very fast target acquisition for CQB engagements.
+First, it allows for fast target acquisition in CQB engagements.

 This scope, while slightly magnified at its lowest setting, will allow for shooting with both eyes open using the Bindon Aiming Concept.

-Finally, and probably the most important, this scope has a very long eye relief allowing 9.5 to 12.3-inches of offset.
-Couple the long eye relief with low profile Burris XTR Signature rings and you will have a comfortable combination.
+Finally, and probably the most important, this scope has extra long eye relief, allowing 9.5 to 12.3-inches of offset.
+Couple the long eye relief with low-profile Burris XTR signature rings, and you have a comfortable combination.

 6 Vortex Crossfire II 2-7x32mm Scout V-Plex Scope

-Vortex again makes the list with a quality, yet budget, option.
-The 2-7x32mm scope is very similar to the Burris Ballistic Plex variable scope but for about $50 cheaper.
+Vortex again makes the list with another quality, budget option.
+The 2-7x32mm scope is similar to the Burris Ballistic Plex scope, but it comes in about $50 cheaper.

-While this a great competitor to the Burris 2-7x32mm, the Vortex Crossfire II does have some deficiencies.
+While this is an awesome optic, the Vortex Crossfire II does have some deficiencies.

 M1A SOCOM 16 Options - Best Red Dot for M1A